jhl-Det/CVA-Net/README.md

 # CVA-Net
-## The collected dataset is available at:
+## The code and the collected dataset are coming soon.